pglevy/sms-com/index.md

 ---
 layout: home
-title: "Sophia Music Studio: Piano and voice lessons and projects"
+title: "Piano and voice lessons and projects"
 ---